389 Directory Server: History

-389 Directory Server is derived from the original University of Michigan Slapd project.
-In 1996, the project's developers were hired by Netscape Communications Corporation, and the project became known as the Netscape Directory Server (NDS).
-After acquiring Netscape, AOL sold ownership of the NDS intellectual property to Sun Microsystems, but retained rights akin to ownership.
-Sun sold and developed the Netscape Directory Server under the name JES/SunOne Directory Server, now Oracle Directory Server since the takeover of Sun by Oracle.
-AOL/Netscape's rights were acquired by Red Hat, and on June 1, 2005, much of the source code was released as free software under the terms of the GNU General Public License (GPL).
+In 1996, the developers of the University of Michigan SLAPD project were hired by Netscape Communications Corporation.
+The codebase was forked, and became known as the Netscape Directory Server (NDS).
+After acquiring Netscape, America Online sold ownership of the NDS intellectual property to Sun Microsystems, but retained rights akin to ownership.
+Sun later developed and sold their own version of the server under the name Sun ONE Directory Server, as part of the Java Enterprise System; with the transfer of property in the acquisition of Sun Microsystems, Oracle Corporation retained the code under development by Sun, where it became Oracle Directory Server.
+AOL's rights were then later acquired by Red Hat, and on June 1, 2005, much of the original source code of the project prior to Sun's development was released as free software under the terms of the GNU General Public License (GPL).

 As of 389 Directory Server version 1.0 (December 1, 2005), Red Hat released as free software all the remaining source code for all components included in the release package (admin server, console, etc.) and continues to maintain them under their respective licenses.

 In May 2009, the Fedora Directory Server project changed its name to 389 to give the project a distribution- and vendor-neutral name and encourage porting or running the software on other operating systems.